 It's not that they don't want to help.

-Uh, we just got this in because, you know, the president has been railing against Biden and radical Democrats in this defund the police movement.
+We just got this in because, you know, the president has been railing against Biden and radical Democrats in this defund the police movement.

 And Trump uses defund police as, you know, basically challenging Joe Biden.

-Uh, you have a Biden surrogate, an A uh AOC is supporting this defund effort.
+An AOC is supporting this defund effort.

-Anyway, so Biden and his campaign and Kamala Harris gave a disjointed answer.
+Anyway, so Biden and his campaign, and Kamala Harris gave a disjointed answer.

 She's now considered one of the top frontrunners to be chosen as Biden's vice president.

-But anyway, he now finally has broke with Black Lives Matter, the group, in a statement released Monday by his campaign saying he does not support the nationwide defund police movement, and Biden does not believe the police should be defunded.
+But anyway, he now finally has broke with Black Lives Matter, the group, in a statement released Monday by his campaign saying he does not support the nationwide defund police movement.

-Quote, he hears and shares the deep grief and frustration of those calling out for change, and he's driven to ensure that justice is done and that we put a stop to this terrible pain.
+And he's driven to ensure that justice is done and that we put a stop to this terrible pain.

-Well, we had a lot of this in the Biden Obama administration, too.
+Well, we had a lot of this in the Biden, Obama administration, too.

-And We haven't forgotten Ferguson and Trayvon Martin and George Zimmerman and Cambridge Police and Freddie Gray and Baltimore.
+And we haven't forgotten Ferguson and Trayvon Martin and George Zimmerman and Cambridge police and Freddie Gray and Baltimore.

 And whenever he does have an answer, it's incoherent.

-You know, if everybody doesn't want the police that is in politics and they're out there supporting this effort, defund the police, and I think it's then at that point in time, then I guess the police protection that we afford to politicians, and I would strongly be against that taking that away.
+You know, if everybody doesn't want the police that is in politics and they're out there supporting this effort, defund the police, and I think it's then at that point in time, then I guess the police protection that we afford to politicians, and I would strongly be against that, taking that away.

-But if they're consistent, it can't be, well, we don't want police, so we want to defund them, but not for me.
+But if they're consistent, it can't be, well, we don't want police.

 I get to keep my police.

-I get to keep my guards that are armed with me at all times, so I get protected.
+I get to keep my guards that are armed with me at all times so I get protected.

 Now, my position is I want all politicians protected.

-Uh we can't have we can't have mob rule here.
+We can't have mob rule here.

-And you see people that are trying to gin up, they're peaceful protesters, but in come the agitators.
+And you see people that are trying to gin up.

-In come people, you know, staging items that could be hurled at the police, or you know, the Molotov cocktails or the out-of-control looting and rioting.
+In come people, you know, staging items that could be hurled at the police or, you know, the Molotov cocktails or the out-of-control looting and rioting.

-Uh at that point, they're not peacefully protesting what happened to George Floyd.
+At that point, they're not peacefully protesting what happened to George Floyd.

 They're not honoring his memory, in my opinion, either.